aykutlus/Visualisation-d3js-Challenge/README.md

 # Portugal COVID-19 Visualisation

 In below map, infected cases are shown by color and circles.
-With button, it can be seen evaluation of confirmed cases in Spain.
+With button, it can be seen evaluation of confirmed cases in Portugal.

 ![Screen Shot 2020-03-28 at 19 33 01](https://user-images.githubusercontent.com/35189163/77830755-0afb5f80-712b-11ea-827a-7cdc2bd0c885.png)